whosonfirst/go-reader/README.md

 Custom readers need to:

 1. Implement the interface above.
-2. Announce their availability using the `go-reader.Register` method on initialization.
+2. Announce their availability using the `go-reader.RegisterReader` method on initialization, passing in an initialization function implementing the `go-reader.ReaderInitializationFunc` interface.

 For example, this is how the [go-reader-http](https://github.com/whosonfirst/go-reader-http) reader is implemented: